TeamHG-Memex/eli5/docs/source/overview.rst

 In ELI5 "explanation" is separated from output format:
 :func:`eli5.explain_weights` and :func:`eli5.explain_prediction`
-return :class:`~.Explanation` instances; then functions from :mod:`eli5.formatters` can be used to get HTML, text or dict/JSON representation of the explanation.
+return :class:`~.Explanation` instances; then functions from :mod:`eli5.formatters` can be used to get HTML, text, dict/JSON or pandas DataFrame representation of the explanation.

 It is not convenient to do that all when working interactively in IPython notebooks, so there are :func:`eli5.show_weights` and